 Sadly, there’s no skipping down the beach at sunset with this adorably crazy dog!

 Thinking of trying house sitting?
-Check out Trusted Housesitters or send me a message with any questions!
+Consider the house sitting pros and cons and then check out Trusted Housesitters.
+Feel free to send me a message with any questions!